BytingBitz/pyscrapify/readme.md

 >
 >* `url_pattern`: Regex pattern to match to valid entry URLs.
 This pattern is used to verify all entry URLs in the configuration JSON.
 >
->* `validate_data_block`: Method that validates that an extracted data block is as expected, you should raise a SE.UnexpectedData('message') error if validation fails.
+>* `validate_data_block`: Method that validates that an extracted data block is as expected, you should raise a `SE.UnexpectedData('message')` error if validation fails.

 >**Parsers**:
 >
 >Implementing the scraper specific parser values and methods is required.
 Values:
 >
 >* `browser_lang`: Language code string to be used by Selenium Chrome Driver browser session.
-See available language codes here: https://cloud.google.com/speech-to-text/docs/languages.
+See available [language codes](https://cloud.google.com/speech-to-text/docs/languages).
 >* `text_pattern`: Regex pattern to match to strings in a list of strings extracted from page source.
 Should match all locations that have a block of relevant data.
 >* `text_idx`: Integer value for howmany indexs into a data block the text_pattern string is expected to be.
 >* `data_length`: Integer value for howmany indexs long a data block of relevant strings is expected to be.